Unveiling the Investment Potential of Tractor Supply Co (TSCO):

 - Momentum rank: 8/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability rank and growth rank, and a slightly lower financial strength rank, GuruFocus assigned Tractor Supply Co the GF Score of 96 out of 100, which signals the highest outperformance potential.
+With high ranks in profitability and growth, and solid ranks in financial strength, GF value, and momentum, GuruFocus assigned Tractor Supply Co the GF Score of 96 out of 100, which signals the highest outperformance potential.

 Financial Strength Breakdown